 Normal Blade/Straight Back Blade

 A normal blade or straight back blade has a curved edge and a dull, flat spine.
 This kind of knife is great for chopping or slicing because you can apply pressure to the spine for more leverage.
+This is a great feature common on tactical knives and applications meant for survival or camping.

 - Edge Angles - 20 Degrees